AidanHilt/PersonalMonorepo/atils/docs/argocd.md

 sub-applications to come up

 ### Arguments
-environment: {dev-laptop,dev-cluster,prod-cluster} The name of the cluster we're installing ArgoCD to.
+`environment`: {dev-laptop,dev-cluster,prod-cluster} The name of the cluster we're installing ArgoCD to.
 This matters, as we disable certain applications in different environments, and have environment-dependent syncing

 ## port-forward